Walk more every day!

 So how do you make sure to walk more every day?

 Walk every day for at least 30 minutes as briskly as you can.
 ‘Brisk’ means that you can still talk but not sing, and you may be puffing slightly.
-For fat loss, build your walking time up to 45 minutes/ 1 hour each day.
+Build your walking time up to 45 minutes/ 1 hour each day if you can.

 If it’s too difficult to walk for 30 minutes at one time, do regular small bouts (say, 10 minutes three times per day) and gradually build up to longer sessions.

 Apart from a regular walk, incorporate more movement into your everyday life:

 - Get off public transport one stop earlier and walk to work or home.